 Where I ate

-I will be raving about the food in Kathmandu for some time to come, you can really eat like a royal for so little.
+I will be raving about the food in Kathmandu for some time to come.
+You can eat so well for so little in this city.
 From the best falafels I’ve ever had to healthy smoothie bowls to local dal bhat (the meal that majority of Nepalis eat twice a day and consists of rice, dahl and curry and is often refilled for no extra cost), the options are endless.
 These are my top picks:

 OR2K Restaurant – Israeli and Mediterranean